 Proposed Coolnabacky 400/110kV Substation (Unit 1): The proposed substation at Coolnabacky will be situated approximately 1.3km from the Regional road R426.
 To prevent dust becoming a nuisance on roads during the construction phase, dust suppression methods will be used to eliminate dust prior to vehicles joining the R426 road.
-Dust suppression methods are listed in the mitigation measures of construction phase in Section 10.5.1.1.
+Dust suppression methods are listed in the mitigation measures of construction phase in Section 12.5.1.1.

-Table 10.1 shows there are no dwelling houses within 800 metres of the proposed substation however; cognisance must be taken to prevent dust becoming a nuisance on the laneway.
+Table 12.3 shows there are no dwelling houses within 800 metres of the proposed substation however cognisance must be taken to prevent dust becoming a nuisance on the laneway.
 Dust suppression will be used within the site so as not to cause potential additional dust emissions on the access route.

 Proposed Ballyragget 110/38kV Substation (Unit 4): The proposed substation at Ballyragget is adjacent to Ballyragget Cemetery on the Regional road R432.
-Should dust emissions occur at times when the Graveyard is in use, works causing dust emissions will cease and dust suppression measures will be applied.
+Should dust emissions occur at times when the Cemetery is in use, works causing dust emissions will cease and dust suppression measures will be applied.

-Table 10.1 shows the nearest dwelling is approximately 134 metres from the proposed 110kV substation.
+Table 12.3 shows that the distance from the nearest dwelling is approximately 134 metres from the proposed 110kV substation.
 To prevent dust becoming a nuisance on site or on the adjacent road during the construction phase, dust suppression methods will be used.

-Existing Kilkenny 110kV Substation (Unit 7): Table 10.1 shows that the nearest dwelling to the existing substation is approximately 185 metres.
+Existing Kilkenny 110kV Substation (Unit 7): Table 12.3 shows that the distance from the nearest dwelling to the existing substation is approximately 185 metres.
 To prevent dust becoming a nuisance during the construction phase, dust suppression will be used within the site.